Anshul439/Blogverse/readme.md

 - Additional Tools: Docker for containerization

 Key features include user authentication, CRUD operations for blog posts, rich text editing, responsive design, and an admin dashboard for content moderation.
+Firebase is being used to host the application.
+Modify the /src/firebase.js accordingly.

 ## Running the Application